hpiwowar/citation11k/analysis/stats_knit_.md

 cbgColourPalette + theme_bw(base_size=16)

 end.rcode-->
+*Figure 1: Citation density for papers with and without available microarray data, by year of study publication*

-Other variables have been previously shown to be correlated with citation rate, including number of authors, author experience, author institution, open access status, and subject area [cite].
-Single-variable correlations can be misleading, so we performed multivariate regression to characterize the relationship between data availability and citation rate, independently of these other variables.
+Other variables have been shown to correlate with citation rate <!--rinline citep(biblio["fu2008models-"])-->.
+Because single-variable correlations can be misleading, we performed multivariate regression to isolate the relationship between data availability and citation rate from confounders.

 <!--begin.rcode display_regressionAll, echo=FALSE